Bettendorf High School: Current high school

 The current high school building was completed in 1973, at a cost of roughly $3 million.
 At the time of its opening, BHS was on the edge of town, surrounded by mostly undeveloped land.
 A subsequent addition added a new industrial arts/locker room and an athletic stadium completed in 1980.
 The six-building, air-conditioned complex is highlighted by a landscaped inner courtyard, planetarium, library/media center, computer labs, a 405-seat auditorium, and a field house with a 6-lane, 25-yard swimming pool.
 In 2007, an addition to the music and drama area was completed.

 A new 7500 sqft facility is attached to the east side of the high school and accessible to all athletic and physical education areas.
 The center houses weights and exercise and cardiovascular equipment.

 A group of community members organized the BHS Fitness Education Center Committee and raised $300,000 in funds for the fitness education center at Bettendorf High School.
 The Bettendorf School Board matched $300,000 to fund the $600,000 project.
 The project was completed in the summer of 2002.

 In 2010, copies of the student newspaper, The Growl, were confiscated by school administrators because of an article about inconsistent disciplinary action against students, specifically athletes.

 Renovations to the high school took about three years to complete from October 2011 to March 2013, with an estimated cost of $16.2 million.

 A $3.25 million renovation project to TouVelle Stadium began in May and finished in August, in time for the 2014 season.
 The upgrades replaced the stadium's grass field with synthetic turf, reconfiguration of the eight-lane track and a new lighting system among others.

-The Bettendorf High School football team, established in 1952, has been a cornerstone of athletic excellence.
-Renowned for its enduring success and commitment to tradition, the team has achieved numerous championships and milestones over its storied history.
-In 2002 www.bettendorffootball.com launched, an extensive and meticulously curated archival website.
-This resource stands as one of the most comprehensive of its kind, offering a deep dive into the team’s legacy through game records, player highlights, and historical insights.
+The Bettendorf High School football team, established in 1952, has been a cornerstone of athletics at the school.
+The team has achieved several championships and milestones since its founding.
+In 2002, the archival website www.bettendorffootball.com launched, which provides access to information about the team's game records, player highlights, and history.